 Charts and infographics

-Charts are an essential part of working with data, as they are a way to condense large amounts of data into an easy to understand format.
+Charts are an essential part of working with data, because they make large amounts of data easy to understand.

 Data charts

-Data visualization, in the simplest terms, is a graphical representation of data to understand patterns and communicate insights.
+Data visualization, in the simplest terms, is a graphical representation of data that communicates patterns and insights.

 An illustration showing different data charts, such as bar charts and line charts.